Muzaffar-Ahmad10/Final-ECommerce/README.md

 3. Select if you prefere to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
 4. Open Git Bash
 5. Change the current working directory to the one where you want the cloned directory
-6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY) 7.Press Enter to create your local clone.
+6. Type git clone and paste the URL from the clipboard ()
+7. Press Enter to create your local clone.